-- The goal remains to increase the number of referrals received and processed online. - Work is ongoing to enable Dentists to send referrals electronically via SCI Gateway.
-This should be in place from April 2017 and will result in more triaged electronically. - Explore providing SCI Gateway to Berwick GP Practices.
+- The goal remains to increase the number of referrals received and processed online - Dentists are now able to send referrals electronically via SCI Gateway. - SCI Gateway to Berwick GP Practices will be operational by the end of August 2017.

 Breastfeeding